yuexihang/PCSM/README.md

 ## Acknowledge

-We thank following open-sourced projects, which provide the basis of this work.
+We thank the following open-sourced projects, which provide the basis of this work.
 - https://github.com/neuraloperator/neuraloperator
 - https://github.com/gengxiangc/NORM
 - https://github.com/thuml/Transolver